danj7/popular_baby_names/README.md

 First, I want to explore the changes year to year of the most popular names.
 To do this visually, I will use a word clouds, one for male names and another for female names.

 > gifs here

+From them we notice a couple of things:
+* Female names such as Mary and Helen start being very popular, but